Amsterdam's Complete Cocktail Bar list

 An overview of the many cocktail bars in Amsterdam.

 With so many new places, this list has been updated December 2019.

 This lists consists of a whopping 81 bars, so we are pretty darn sure you have not tried them all!

 Missing your favorite cocktail bar?
 Allow us to correct this wrong by sending us a message on email@example.com

-Amsterdam cocktail culture began during prohibition, and was mostly hotel focused and, more specifically, American tourist driven.
+Amsterdam cocktail culture began during Prohibition, and was mostly hotel focussed and, more specifically, American tourist driven.
 The term "American bar" signifying the presence of cocktails.